 When attempting to get others to realize how smart they are, some people can be pretty aggressive in their speech.
-Talking over others, being rather repetitive and perhaps dismissive in their manner.
+Talking over others, being somewhat repetitive and perhaps dismissive in their manner.
 Make sure this isn’t you by recording yourself in meetings & on your side of the phone conversation.

-Of course when delivering not-so-pleasant news to someone do it with love & in private.
+Of course, when delivering not-so-pleasant news to someone do it with love & in private.

 Introversion & Shyness Impact Communication Skills in the Workplace

-I’ve heard people say, “Since I never talk to anyone or hang out with my colleagues they just know I’m shy.”
+I’ve heard people say, “Since I never talk to anyone or hang out with my colleagues, they just know I’m shy.”
 They may actually not know that you’re shy.
-As a matter of fact if you’re not speaking to people they may just think you don’t like them.
+As a matter of fact, if you’re not speaking to people, they may just think you don’t like them.
 That will make them feel bad, yes?

-In this situation all we have to do is state what we’re feeling.
+In this situation, all we have to do is state what we’re feeling.
 Speak aloud that you are feeling challenged or awkward & guaranteed people will completely understand and admit they are feeling the same way.
 Or at least let you know that that wasn’t the case at all.